-Welfare support may qualify you for food parcels, gas and electric vouchers and furniture packages.
-Professionals can make a referral for welfare support on someone else's behalf by completing our online form.
+If you find yourself in crisis you can apply for welfare support online, which may qualify you for food parcels, gas and electric vouchers and furniture packages.
+The form is also for professionals making a referral for welfare support on someone else's behalf.

 We can offer:

-- Free, confidential and impartial advice and support on a range of welfare benefits
+- Free, confidential advice and support on a range of welfare benefits

 - Help with completing claim forms